table top left corner

 We strongly recommend starting with the example applications, which are described below in the Example section.

-Not only can you run, monitor, terminate and manage any processes that you start, you can also group them into Jobs.
-A Job allows groups of processes to be managed as a unit.
-Job objects are nameable, securable, sharable objects that control attributes of the processes associated with them.
 Operations performed on the job object affect all processes associated with the job object.
-If you have used applications such as Google Chrome or Internet Explorer 8 then you will have experienced Jobs in action, as each tab creates a new process that is a member of the same Job.
-This allows tasks normally performed by threads to be performed by processes, providing improved stability and isolation.
+If you have used applications such as Google Chrome or Internet Explorer then you will have experienced Jobs in action, as each tab creates a new process that is a member of the same Job.

 Add OddJob to your application in a few Easy Steps!

-2. Add the Local extension to the procedure that you wish to use OddJob in.
+3. Add the Local extension to the procedure that you wish to use OddJob in.

 This adds a JobObject object to the procedure.